JustinFincher/UniLWP.Droid.Doc/general/introduction.rst

 Requirements
 ------------

-- Unity 2019.3 and up (certain features require Unity 2020 or more)
+- Unity 2019.3 and up (certain features require Unity 2020 or more recent releases)
 - Android 7.0 and up (API 24)

 Features